MikeTannenbaum/digital-garden-jekyll-template/_notes/What has my attention now.md

 ---
 title: What has my attention now
 ---
-<em>This page focuses on what I’m building, writing, and exploring.
-The ideas here are actively being tended over time.</em>
+> This page focuses on what I’m building, writing, and exploring.
+The ideas here are actively being tended over time.

 ## Building
-* A new learning, knowledge building, idea generating, and note taking system
+* A new learning, knowledge building, idea generating, and note taking system #1-projects/improve-pkm
 	* Just get started taking notes and let structure emerge over time
 	* [[always have something write about]]
 	* [[I want to build ideas and opinions around improving three things:]]